Improved Tree Sparsifiers in Near-Linear Time: The Merge Phase

 \subsection{Partition of \texorpdfstring{$G[S]$}{G[S]}}

 We first partition the cluster $S$ into clusters $Z_1, \ldots, Z_z$ such that edges between the clusters $Z_i$ are ``well-connected'' in $G$, in the sense that the following theorem make precise.
 Furthermore, the clusters $Z_i$ are small (that is, each $Z_i$ satisfies $|Z_i|\le\frac{2}{3}|S|$).
-Formally, \begin{theorem}[Improved version of \texorpdfstring{\cite[Theorem 3.1]{racke2014computing}}{[RST14, Theorem 3.1]}] There is an algorithm \emph{merge-phase-1} that partitions the induced subgraph $G[S]$ of a cluster $S$ into disjoint connected components $Z_1, \ldots, Z_z$ such that: \begin{enumerate} \item $Z_1\cup\cdots\cup Z_z = S$, \item $\forall i\in \{1, \ldots, z\}: |Z_i|\le\frac{2}{3}|S|$, and \item with high probability, the set of split vertices corresponding to the inter-cluster edges
+Formally, \begin{theorem}[Improved version of \texorpdfstring{\cite[Theorem 3.1]{racke2014computing}}{[RST14, Theorem 3.1]}] There is an algorithm \emph{merge-phase-1} that partitions the induced subgraph $G[S]$ of a cluster $S$ into disjoint connected components $Z_1, \ldots, Z_z$ such that: \begin{enumerate} \item $Z_1\cup\cdots\cup Z_z = S$, \item $\forall i\in \{1, \ldots, z\}: |Z_i|\le\frac{2}{3}|S|$, and \item with high probability, in the subdivision graph $G[S]'$ (recall Definition~\ref{def:subdivision_graph}), the set of split vertices corresponding to the inter-cluster edges